SylCore/SylCoreLib/README.md

 **NOTE: You must install the extension called **Lua** by **sumneko**.**
 [Extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)

-Place the `SylCore-Eluna-IntelliSense` folder somewhere on your PC.
+Place the `SC-Eluna-IntelliSense` folder somewhere on your PC, or keep it in the repo folder if you cloned to a secure place.
 I would suggest putting it in your Documents folder, but it doesn't matter where you place it; we want to ensure it's not in a location where we might accidentally delete it.

 Open **Visual Studio Code**, next go to the top left of **Visual Studio Code**, hover your mouse over "**File**", and go down until you see "**Preferences**", hover your mouse over it and then click on "**Settings**"